mgp/book-notes/design-patterns.markdown

 by Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides

+*I, [Michael Parker](http://omgitsmgp.com/), own this book and took these notes to further my own learning.
+If you enjoy these notes, please [purchase the book](http://www.amazon.com/Design-Patterns-Elements-Reusable-Object-Oriented/dp/0201633612)!*

 ### Chapter 1: Introduction

 * Expert designers know not to solve every problem from first principles, but reuse good solutions.
 This experience makes them experts.